Fluctuations of Subgraph Counts in Graphon Based Random Graphs: Asymptotic Distribution of Subgraph Counts in -Random Graphs

 for almost every $x \in [0, 1]$. \end{definition}

 Note that in \eqref{eq:H_regular} it is enough to assume that $\overline{t}(x,H,W) $ is a constant for almost every $x \in [0, 1]$.
 This is because

 for all $a \in V(H)$.
-Hence, if $\overline{t}(x,H,W) $ is a constant almost everywhere, then the constant must be $t(H, W)$.
+Hence, if $\overline{t}(x,H,W) $ is a constant a.e., then the constant must be $t(H, W)$.
 Therefore, in other words, a graphon $W$ is $H$-regular if the homomorphism density of $H$ in $W$ when one of the vertices of $H$ is marked, is a constant independent of the value of the marking.

 \begin{remark} Note that when $H=K_r$ is the $r$-clique, for some $r \geq 2$, then $t_{a}(x,H,W)=t_{b}(x,H,W)$, for all $1 \leq a \ne b \leq r$.
 Hence, \eqref{eq:H_regular} simplifies to